 For all sales between related or associated parties, we require additional evidence that you have paid at least the market price for your home.
 This includes:

-- Proof of payment of the purchase price (e.g. bank statements, loan agreements and receipts), and
+- Proof of payment of the purchase price (e.g. bank statements, loan agreements and receipts).

-- Evidence of the market value of the property, such as:
+- Evidence of the market value of the property, such as a:

 Can I also get a principal place of residence concession?

 If you are entitled to the pensioner concession, you will automatically benefit from the duty concession for a principal place of residence.
 You do not need to claim this concession.